The Bahá'ís of Austin welcome you!

 “Let your vision be world embracing…” — Bahá’u’lláh

-Each Sunday starting at 10:30 AM join us for devotions and a topical chat at the Austin Bahá'í Center.
+Each Sunday starting at 10:30 AM join us for devotions, children's classes and a topical chat at the Austin Bahá'í Center.
 2215 E.M.
 Franklin Ave.

 “If the learned and worldly-wise men of this age were to allow mankind to inhale the fragrance of fellowship and love, every understanding heart would apprehend the meaning of true liberty, and discover the secret of undisturbed peace and absolute composure.”

 A Rich Tapestry

 What we do in the community